kar911/C-_work_N_Experiments/README.md

 collection of c++ code and experiment with syntax and observation
 - it contains observation and usefull shortcut for better C++
 - some what hard to read
-- useful for Moderate programmers
+- useful for Moderate C++ programmers